eshwen/SemivisibleJets/README.md

 ### FullSim chain using CRAB (Work-In-Progress) <a name="fullsimchaincrab"></a>

 If running over a significant number of events, the GEN-SIM step in the FullSim chain takes awhile.
-So using CRAB (CMS Remote Analysis Builder) becomes a necessity, and is required for central production.
+So using CRAB (CMS Remote Analysis Builder) becomes appealing, and is required for central production.
 The steps are similar to running the chain locally, but now the CMSSW config generated by `cmsDriver.py` is given to a CRAB config file, which is uploaded to the CERN grid and executed.

-An example CRAB config for the gridpack to LHE step is located in [crab_LHE_s.py](fullsim_cmssw/CRAB/crab_LHE_s.py), with an accompanying gen fragment.
+An example config for the gridpack to LHE step is located in [crab_LHE_s.py](fullsim_cmssw/CRAB/crab_LHE_s.py), with an accompanying gen fragment.
 The comments should be detailed enough, with the CMSSW config being specified by `config.JobType.psetName` and being created as it would be when running locally.

 The main thing to notice about the gen fragment is the path to the gridpack.
 For private production, you can't put a gridpack on `/cvmfs`, which is normally the standard procedure.
 The workaround is to specify the gridpack path as `../<basename of gridpack>` in the gen fragment.
 Then, in the CRAB config, specify the absolute path to the gridpack in `config.JobType.inputFiles`, making sure the gridpack is in a publicly-accessible directory.
 On lxplus, directory permissions can be changed for `/afs` with